MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/choosing-unity-version.md

 # Choosing a Unity version and XR plugin

-While we **recommend to use Unity LTS (Long Term support) versions with the latest Mixed Reality OpenXR plugin** for HoloLens 2 and Windows Mixed Reality development, you can build apps with other Unity configurations as well.
+While we **recommend that you use Unity LTS (Long Term support) versions with the latest Mixed Reality OpenXR plugin** for HoloLens 2 and Windows Mixed Reality development, you can build apps with other Unity configurations as well.

 ## Unity 2020.3 LTS or 2021.3 LTS (Recommended)